 The internship request should consist of a brief letter, addressed to the Graduate Program Director, stating the course and semester the student would like to teach and providing a one-paragraph rationale for the request.
 The rationale should note how the internship relates to the dissertation, research, or professional goals.
-The letter should be signed by both the student and the student's internship advisor if s/he has one at this point in her/his course of study.
-If the student does not yet have an internship advisor, the letter may be signed by the student's general academic advisor- if s/he has one-or by the Department's Graduate Program Director.
+The letter should be signed by both the student and the student's internship advisor if they have one at this point in their course of study.
+If the student does not yet have an internship advisor, the letter may be signed by the student's general academic advisor- if they have one-or by the Department's Graduate Program Director.